caoccao/Javet/docs/reference/v8_function.rst

 Manual registration allows the applications to have full control over every step of the function interception.

-``boolean setFunction(String functionName, JavetCallbackContext javetCallbackContext)``
+``boolean bindFunction(String functionName, JavetCallbackContext javetCallbackContext)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This method is for setting up Java code based function in semi-manual way.
+This method is for binding a Java code based function in semi-manual way.
 The caller is expected to do the following steps.

 * Create a callback receiver.
 * Find certain callback method in the callback receiver.
 * Create ``JavetCallbackContext`` by the callback receiver and callback method.
-* Bind the callback context to a V8 object via ``setFunction``.
+* Bind the callback context to a V8 object via ``bindFunction``.
 * Call the function to trigger the callback.

 .. code-block:: java